SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 > **Info:**  If you clear an alarm, you state that the alarm is resolved.
 A new alarm is not raised unless the device changes its state and exceeds the thresholds again.

+<a name="smart-rules-variables"></a>
 ### Smart rule variables

-In certain rule parameters, various fields of triggering events can be used as variables.
-When a rule is triggered, the variables are replaced by the actual values of these event fields.
+In certain rule parameters, various trigger fields can be used as variables.
+When a rule is triggered, the variables are replaced by the actual values of these trigger fields.

 You can use this mechanism for example to insert device names or alarm text into various outputs (email, SMS).

-**Common fields to be used from all triggering events (alarms, measurements, operations, events)**
+**Common fields to be used from all triggers (alarms, measurements, operations, events)**

 <table>
 <colgroup>